-Instagram is set to extend the maximum length of videos that are uploaded for greater reach and engagement.
+Instagram has extended the maximum length of videos that are uploaded for greater reach and engagement.

 Does it mean that all the scare stories about our attention spans shrinking are just that - scare stories?

 There is no doubt that our attention spans are getting shorter.
 A report by Accenture in 2016 showed that 87% of consumers use a second screen device - mobile, tablet or laptop - while watching television.

 The average attention span at the turn of the Millennium was 12 seconds.